-Certain of the expense reimbursements described in the table above include a portion of the compensation expenses of officers, including a portion of compensation (whether paid in cash, stock, or other forms), benefits and other overhead costs of certain of our named executive officers, as well as employees of the Advisor or its affiliates related to activities for which the Advisor did not otherwise receive a separate fee.
-We incurred approximately \$11.4 million, \$10.1 million and \$8.3 million for the years ended December 31,
+Certain of the expense reimbursements described in the table above include a portion of the compensation expenses of officers, including a portion of compensation (whether paid in cash, stock, or other forms), benefits and other overhead costs of certain of our named executive officers, as well as employees of the

-2022, 2021 and 2020 respectively, for such compensation expenses reimbursable to the Advisor.
+Advisor or its affiliates related to activities for which the Advisor did not otherwise receive a separate fee.
+We incurred approximately \$11.2 million, \$11.4 million and \$10.1 million for the years ended December 31, 2023, 2022 and 2021 respectively, for such compensation expenses reimbursable to the Advisor.
 These amounts include a portion of the salary, bonus, and benefits of certain of our named executive officers.
-For the years ended December 31, 2022 and 2021, we reimbursed our Advisor approximately \$169,000 and \$274,000, respectively, for a portion of the salary, bonus, and benefits of our principal financial officer, Scott A. Seager, for services provided to us.
-For the years ended December 31, 2022 and 2021, we reimbursed our Advisor approximately \$231,000 and \$303,000, respectively, for a portion of the salary, bonus, and benefits of our principal executive officer, Jeffrey W. Taylor, for services provided to us.
-A portion of the reimbursements for 2021 were paid to our former advisor, as our former advisor was our advisor for the first half of 2021.
+For the years ended December 31, 2023 and 2022, we reimbursed our Advisor approximately \$116,000 and \$169,000, respectively, for a portion of the salary, bonus, and benefits of our principal financial officer, Scott A. Seager, for services provided to us.
+For the years ended December 31, 2023 and 2022, we reimbursed our Advisor approximately \$267,000 and \$231,000 respectively, for a portion of the salary, bonus, and benefits of our principal executive officer, Jeffrey W. Taylor, for services provided to us.